Chamindu-Lakshan/Student_Database/Readme.md

 String user = "root";
 String password = ""; // leave blank if no password set in XAMPP
 ```
+Run the TestDB.java file to see if the database is connected sucssesfuly .
 ---

 ### 5. Run the Application